Willis Tower: Design process

 Sears executives estimated that their new building would need about 4.2 e6ft2, split into 70 stories with 60000 ft2 each or 60 stories with 70000 ft2 each.
 Sears commissioned architecture firm Skidmore, Owings & Merrill (SOM) to design the tower.
 SOM was also the lead structural engineer, and Jaros, Baum & Bolles provided MEP engineering.

 Sears planned to move its merchandise group into the building initially, renting out the remaining space to other tenants until needed.
 Sears executives were accustomed to large floor areas of at least 100000 ft2, but SOM architects raised concerns that the large floors would be unattractive to smaller tenants.
 A subsequent proposal called for two buildings connected by a footbridge, which would respectively contain 50000 ft2 and 30000 ft2 on each floor, but this was also infeasible.

 Some floors were designed with smaller footprints to attract prospective lessees, so the building's height was increased to meet Sears's floor-area requirements.
 Architect Bruce Graham and structural engineer Fazlur Rahman Khan, both of whom were partners with SOM, proposed a tower with 55000 sqft floors in the lower part of the building, as well as a series of setbacks with gradually tapering floor plates, giving the tower its distinctive look.
-During the design process, one of the architects reportedly pulled out nine cigars and staggered them vertically until the pair both agreed to the arrangement.
+During the design process, one of the architects reportedly pulled out nine cigarettes and staggered them vertically until the pair both agreed to the arrangement.
 This allowed Sears to occupy the large lower stories, while providing more conventional office space that could be rented out on the upper stories.
 The firm of Saphier, Lerner, Schindler was responsible for determining Sears's space requirements and designing furniture for the company.
 It conducted a year-long study to determine how 16 of the company's departments should be laid out within the building.

 As Sears continued to offer optimistic growth projections, the height of the proposed tower also increased.
 Under Chicago's relatively lax zoning laws, the site could theoretically accommodate a 300-story building with 13.5 e6ft2.
 In practice, most potential tenants did not want excessively high offices.
 Additionally, the Federal Aviation Administration (FAA) restricted the height of structures in the area to protect air traffic.
 FAA officials publicly denied that they had imposed a height limit; however, the area's minimum safe altitude would need to be raised by 1000 ft if the building was just 1 ft taller.
 Plans for the tower were announced on July 27, 1970.
 The 1450 ft building would contain 109 stories as measured from Wacker Drive and 110 stories as measured from Franklin Street.
 This would make Sears's new tower the tallest in the world, as measured by roof height, although New York City's under-construction World Trade Center Twin Towers would have a taller antenna.
 Although the Sears Tower would contain 4.4 e6ft2 of space, only about 3.7 e6ft2 would be used as offices.